 - the family is the primary group with personal and intensive relationships.
 A child is born two times in the family, i.e., biologically as well as socially.
 In the period of youth the influence of the family on the youth decreases. - the society is a complex totality with many groupings.
-The youth must be linked up with it and its influence increases. - the youth's own domain, his/her own subculture and agemates have an increasing influence on him/her.
-His/her exploration of them means for him/herself-discovery and self-confirmation. - the mass media is the fourth sector.
-Youth establish relationships with each other around the mass media and borrow their values, norms and behavioral patterns from it.
+The youth must be linked up with it and its influence increases. - the youth's own domain, his own sub-culture and age-mates have an increasing influence on him.
+His exploration of them means for him self-discovery and self-confirmation. - the mass media is the fourth sector.
+Youths establish relationships with each other around the mass media and borrow their values, norms and behavioral patterns from it.
 The mass media is directed to youth--nearly half of the population is 25 years or younger.

-The daily life of youth thus is a reciprocating participation in the four sectors.
+The daily life of youths thus is a reciprocating participation in the four sectors.